 and local governments to impose penalties on employers who hire illegal

-high court vitiated a ruling against a similar ordinance passed by government officials in Hazleton, Pennsylvania.
+aliens, the high court vitiated a ruling against a similar ordinance passed by government officials in Hazleton, Pennsylvania.

 In 2006, following a sharp spike in violent crime perpetrated by